Sustainable food preparedness during a nuclear winter

 With that in mind, then, shouldn’t we still be concerned about “nuclear winter,” which would be the effect of multiple nuclear explosions around the world?
-Not really says one scientist and expert.
+Not really says, one scientist and expert.

-‘We can still feed everyone’ As reported by Michigan Technological University, one of its scholars, Prof. Joshua Pearce, says if the world as we currently know it were to end, humanity would be fine.
+‘We can still feed everyone’ As reported by Michigan Technological University, one of its scholars, Prof. Joshua Pearce, says if the world as we currently know it was to end, humanity would be fine.

 “People have been doing catastrophic risk research for a while,” Pearce said, according to a press release posted at Newswise.
 “But most of what’s been done is dark, apocalyptic and dismal.
 It hasn’t provided any real solutions.”